textileio/community/docs/a-tour-of-textile.md

 !!! tip
     The `/image/resize` mill can take JPEG, PNG, and GIF images.

 Let's a look at the DAG node you just created.
-There will be three links, as defined by the schema.
+There will be three links, as defined by the schema:

 ![A DAG node created by the media schema.](/images/media.png){: .center}